Travel planning

 AFAR Magazine has created a helpful shortlist of how to handle tipping in Europe, with lots of helpful country-specific tips.

-Tipping your bicycle tour leaders
+Tipping your ExperiencePlus! bicycle tour leaders

 If you feel your tour leader team has demonstrated great expertise and service, common practice within the travel industry is to tip.
 Tipping is voluntary and greatly appreciated.
 Gratuity amounts vary widely and it is entirely up to you how much to tip.